 - The pandemic-era virtual meeting platforms had some positive effects on granting organizations and their sub-recipients such as improved operational efficiency and significant time and money saved from forgoing travel. - Granting organizations are seeking opportunities to bring disadvantaged communities into the planning process as a means of achieving the U.S. Department of Transportation's Justice40 Initiative.
-To better provide for underserved and over-burdened communities, planning partners can encourage these groups to apply for grants and provide technical assistance in the application process. - Stakeholders can actively break down silos to address equity more successfully as a joint resource. - The peers wanted further guidance on sub-recipient monitoring for Title VI.
+To better provide for underserved and over-burdened communities, planning partners can encourage these groups to apply for grants and provide technical assistance in the application process. - The peers wanted further guidance on sub-recipient monitoring for Title VI.